yochaigal/cairn/wip/2e/forestcrawl.md

 ## Details

 - Each dot on the map is one **Detail**.
-- The **Heart** is where the forest is the most powerful, the most sentient, and the most dangerous.
+- The **Heart** is where the forest is at its most powerful, its most sentient, and its most dangerous.
 - Each **Detail** is connected to its nearest neighbor by a trail, indicated by a specififc [Trail Type](#trail-types).

 ### Adding Details